gosvig123/chat-server-/README.md

 ## Instructions

 This is the first time you'll work with a Full-Stack system.
 For that, you're going to have not one, but many services running at the same time.
 That will be the client and the server for now.
 Later we're going to add the database.
+This means that while developing, you'll have to run two different servers (client and server), in two different terminal windows.

 #### The client